 Warner Bros NZ and NZ OnAir 2020

 Currently a NZ based film crew are working on the development of a new television documentary about Centrepoint.
-This will be aired on NZ television in early 2021.
+This will be aired on NZ television in March 2021.
 The documentary will explore the 22 year story of Centrepoint, through interviews with the people who lived there, who had close connection with the community, and the children who lived in and left the community.
 If you once lived at Centrepoint you may wish to know more about this documentary.
-You may even wish to be a part of telling this story.
+Please make contact for more information.

 "You cannot disown what is yours.
 Flung out, there is always the return, the reckoning, the revenge, perhaps the reconciliation.